It is a header-only library. You need to ensure that

 ReciprocalGrid – grid for reciprocal space data.

-Reciprocal space utilities.
+Reciprocal space helper functions.

 Reads reflection data from the mmCIF format.